Reheating in runaway inflation models via the evaporation of mini primordial black holes: From Inflation to Dark Energy

 Interestingly enough we can write, for a PBH domination phase, the value that inflaton freezes as a function of $r_*$, $\beta$ and PBH mass as follows,

 We mention that the above expressions are rough approximations and should be seen only as indicative since the potential has been neglected and instant transitions have been assumed.
-Evidently, the exact value of $\varphi_\text{F}$ is found only after the Klein-Gordon and Friedman equations are solved numerically.
+Evidently, the exact value of $\varphi_\text{F}$ is found only after the Klein--Gordon and Friedman equations are solved numerically.

-\section{Conclusions and discussion}
+\section{Conclusions and Discussion}

-In this work we investigated the reheating of runaway inflation models via the evaporation of primordial black holes.
+In this work, we investigated the reheating of runaway inflation models via the evaporation of primordial black holes.
 A runaway inflaton potential has no minimum and the inflaton field does not decay but gradually loses potential energy.
-Since the standard mechanism of reheating cannot be realized in this type of models another source of entropy production has to be introduced.
+Since the standard mechanism of reheating cannot be realized in this type of models, another source of entropy production has to be introduced.
 Black holes are objects that exist in the present-day universe having a quite significant population and it is plausible to presume that they might have existed in the early universe as well.
-Mini black holes are motivated candidates because the early universe, although homogeneous at large scales, might be characterized by strong small scale fluctuation.
-If these fluctuations have size less than $k^{-1}\sim 10^{-6}$ Mpc and density contrast that exceeds a threshold value gravitational collapse takes place and primordial black holes with ultra light mass are formed.
+Mini black holes are motivated candidates because the early universe, although homogeneous at large scales, might be characterized by strong small scale fluctuations.
+If these fluctuations have size less than about $k^{-1}\sim 10^{-19}$~Mpc and density contrast that exceeds a threshold value, gravitational collapse takes place and primordial black holes with an ultra light mass are formed.
 These mini black holes are ephemeral and promptly transform their entire mass into thermal degrees of freedom.
 Black hole evaporation is therefore an alternative reheating mechanism that can render, the otherwise problematic, runaway inflation models cosmologically viable.